olinjs/olinjs/classes/class4/README.md

   * Using some jQuery DOM searching we get the values of the "name" text input and the "mood" radio button.
   * We then initiate an AJAX request using the GET method with `$.get()`. jQuery similarly has a `$.post()` function for POST.
   We pass the two parameters into the GET request which are internally packaged into the same query string we've seen before.
-  * Lastly, we specify what should happen if the request is successful or if it returns with an error.
+  * Finally, we specify what should happen if the request is successful or if it returns with an error.
   The `$.get()` function returns a jQuery XHR object ('jqXHR') which implements a Promise interface.
   Promises are a structure that allow management of lots of callbacks in a simple, easier to read manner.
   We wont talk too much about promises for now, but the important part is to know that the `.done()` callback is called